sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/09-string-exercise.md

 "My name is Sajid Khan", take input from user and print whatever is there after the word.
 For example:

 ```
 Hello learn javascript
 input: "rn"
 output: javascipt
 ```

 ### Question 11

-substring vs slice vs substr
+Write differences between substring vs slice vs substr methods.

 ### Question 12

 What is Regex ?
-Examples?
+Give examples.

 ### Question 13

-match vs search function difference
+Write difference between match vs search functions.

 ### Question 14

-Take a sentence from prompt.
+Take a sentence using prompt box.
 In next question ask for a string and check if that string is present in that sentence or not.

 ### Question 15

 Take a string and if in that string anything is there other than the characters $, \_, number, a-z, A_Z then remove them from the string.
-Don't use regex. for example:
+Do it with regex and without regex. for example:

 ```
 We%^%$Cod!@#e -> We$Code